-- 5 And when the Lord shall summon us, - Whom thou now hast left behind,
+5 And when the Lord shall summon us.
+Whom thou now hast left bepeace, To be a glorious, happy guest, Where the wicked cease from troubling, And the weary are at rest.

-May we, untainted by the world, As sure a welcome find ;

-May each, like thee, depart in peace,
+As sure a welcome find; May each, like thee, depart in